-Learning the ACLS algorithms is vital to ACLS training, and most ACLS courses will test trainees on the algorithms in some way, shape, or form.
+Learning the ACLS algorithms is vital to ACLS training, and most advanced cardiac life support courses will test trainees on the algorithms in some way, shape, or form.
 Memorizing the most recent ACLS algorithms is particularly important for medical providers directly involved in ACLS management.
 The algorithms listed below are taken from the latest 2010 ACLS AHA guidelines.

 The Acute Coronary Syndromes algorithm details the assessment and management of patients with Acute Coronary Syndromes including patients displaying symptoms suggestive of ischemia or infarction.